|

 the above information in poster format if you would like a copy

-to display or circulate - we have two versions - a dobermann one
+to display or circulate - we have four versions - Dobermann, Golden

-and a golden retriever one.
-Just drop us an email to request one.
+Retriever, Spinone and Great Dane.
+Just drop us an email to request

 |